 Finished garages are stylish and advanced with a lot of facilities.
 In this way, a finished garage attracts clients more than an unfinished garage in today's roughly competitive market.

-A finished garage gives you a lot of extra space.
+A finished garage gives you a lot of extra space and can even count in the total square footage of livable space in your home.
 However, unfinished garages require a lot of space and even waste a lot of your money.

 An Unfinished Garage is Only Steps Away From Being Finished